loopystudios/bevy_rtc/README.md

 - A Bevy update and Silk scheduled update are **not** 1-to-1.
 - Any network traffic (reading, writing) must be scheduled on the `SilkSchedule`.
-- Do not put a rendering loop on the `SilkSchedule`, or you may see blitting.
+- Do not put a rendering loop on the `SilkSchedule`, or you may see frame dropping.

 ## Demos